 Italy: Go Off the Beaten Track and Enjoy a Sunny, Calm Lifestyle

-Living in Italy may sound very expensive, but in fact it can be pretty affordable.
+Living in Italy may sound very expensive, but in fact, it can be pretty affordable.
 If you avoid what’s known as “tourist Italy” you can find a nice spot to move to and spend your golden years in sunny weather and among warm and welcoming people.
-The regions east of Rome, as well as the southern parts of the country (with the exclusion of hotspots such as Sorrento and Capri) are pretty affordable to live in.
+The regions east of Rome, as well as the southern parts of the country (with the exclusion of hotspots such as Sorrento and Capri), are pretty affordable to live in.
 If you decide on house relocation to Italy, you can enjoy its rich culture and marvellous cuisine, as well as relatively low rental costs and property prices in most of the regions off the beaten track.

 Portugal: Discover Life in the Old World

 Although Portugal is not the primary choice of retirees for moving abroad, it still makes the list of the best European countries to retire to as it has so many great things to offer.
-The real estate costs as well as the cost of living are very reasonable, and Portugal also boast good infrastructure, affordable taxes, ample entertainment, excellent healthcare, great climate and a very safe environment.
+The real estate costs, as well as the cost of living, are very reasonable, and Portugal also boasts good infrastructure, affordable taxes, ample entertainment, excellent healthcare, great climate and a very safe environment.
 Permanent residency visas are fairly easy to obtain too.
 Moving to Portugal will give you a chance to sample Old World living in its full beauty.
 With its amazing sunny landscapes, pretty white-washed villages, well-preserved medieval towns, wine yards and oak and cork groves, Portugal has retained much of its Old World charm.
 However, it doesn’t lack all the modern amenities either.